Scipion/micro-frontends/README.md

 **Extending the Microservice Paradigms to Web Development**

 Traducción al Español [micro-frontends-es.org](https://micro-frontends-es.org/).

-El sitio orgiginal puede verse en [micro-frontends.org](https://micro-frontends.org/).
+El sitio original puede verse en [micro-frontends.org](https://micro-frontends.org/).

 ## Author
 This is a translation by Jorge Beltrán from the original article by